zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 - We are full of thoughts and feelings
 - Know the tools to be mindful
 - Be aware of different wellness aspects
+- Work toward:
+ - Loving the life you live
-- Work at loving the life you have
+ - Living the life you love.

 ???